mebobby2/auction_sniper/README.md

 ##### Write an Adapter Layer
 If we don’t want to mock an external API, how can we test the code that drives it?
 We write a layer of adapter objects that uses the third-party API to implement these interfaces.

+### General workflow
+1. Write an acceptance test
+2. To make this one acceptance test pass, you may need to touch multiple classes
+3. Write/amend the unit tests first before touching the classes
+4. If code is smelly, use OO design techniques to refactor it (Change tests before refactoring)
+5. Continue until the acceptance test passes

 ## Upto
 Page 183